PawseySC/singularity-containers/_episodes/31-mpi-openfoam.md

 ```
 {: .output}

-Output of the job could be monitored in the slurm output file.
-For example `slurm-48927321.out`.
-Use `tail -f` to have a live update of the progress (the name of your file will be different):
+The job output can be monitored in the Slurm output file, for example `slurm-48927321.out`.
+Use `tail -f` to follow the output as the job progresses.
+The name of your file will be different:

 ```bash
 $ tail -f slurm-48927321.out
 ```
 {: .source}

-Exit the display with `<Ctrl>-C`
+Press <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop following the file.

 Once the job has finished, the results in the case directory will look something like this: